Is my concern a Complaint or a Customer Request?

 A complaint relates to the service, decisions or actions of the Council or its staff; or the conduct or performance of a councillor of a local government.
 Complaints can include misconduct or inappropriate conduct of a Councillor or employee, development or contractual decisions of Council and competitive neutrality.

-The following matters are not Complaints, but are instead Customer Requests:
+The following matters are Customer Requests and not complaints:

 - a request for information about Council services, policies or procedures